jina-ai/jina/README.md

         Document(id='🐯', embedding=np.array([1, 1]), tags={'guardian': 'White Tiger', 'position': 'West'})]
 ```

-Let's build a simple Flow with a simple indexer.
+Let's build a Flow with a simple indexer:

 ```python
 from jina import Flow
 f = Flow().add(uses='_index')
 ```

-`Document` and `Flow` are important concepts in Jina, which will be explained later. `_index` is a built-in embedding + structured info database.
+`Document` and `Flow` are basic concepts in Jina, which will be explained later. `_index` is a built-in embedding + structured storage that one can use out of the box.

 <table>
   <tr>